New 'gigantic' dinosaur species identified in Australia | DW | 09.06.2021

 Only in South America have bones belonging to such a large dinosaur previously been found.
 "Cooper" is among the top five largest types of dinosaurs ever discovered.

-"Discoveries like this are just the tip of the iceberg," said Paleontologist Scott Hocknull, a Queensland museum curator and the lead author on the research paper published this week.
+"Discoveries like this are just the tip of the iceberg," said Paleontologist Scott Hocknull, a Queensland museum curator and the lead author on a research paper about the dinosaur published this week.

-He noted that larger specimens are waiting to be discovered because the plant-eating sauropods were preyed upon by huge theropods, which were even larger.
+He noted that larger specimens are waiting to be discovered because the plant-eating sauropods were understood to be preyed upon by huge theropods, which were even larger.

-It is believed the new Australotitan species lived during the Cretaceous period between 92 million and 96 million years ago at a time when the Australian continent was still attached to Antarctica.
+It is believed the new Australotitan species lived during the Cretaceous period, from 92 million to 96 million years ago, at a time when the Australian continent was still attached to Antarctica.

-Working together with the Queensland Museum, new digital technology enabled a 3-D scan of each bone for the first time.
-The scans made comparing the bones to other species possible, allowing researchers to pinpoint specific characteristics.
+Working together with the Queensland Museum, new digital technology enabled a 3D scan of each bone for the first time.
+The scans made comparing the bones to other species, allowing researchers to pinpoint specific characteristics.

-Hocknull said it had been "very long and painstaking task" to confirm that the Australotitan was a new species.
+Hocknull said it had been "very long and painstaking task" to confirm that A. cooperensis was a new species.

 Mackenzie hopes the discovery will draw tourists to her native region.
 The bones first went on display in 2007.